 Post-operative treatment by a hand therapist is essential for optimal recovery after some types of hand surgery.

-The BSSH 2007 report "Hand Surgery in the UK: manpower, resources, standards and training" has now been updated and a brief 6 page synopsis can be viewed here (pdf).
+The BSSH 2017 report "Hand Surgery in the UK: A resource for those involved in organising, delivering and developing services for patients with conditions of the hand and wrist is availalble and a brief 6 page synopsis can be viewed here (pdf).
 The full version can be viewed here.